tidalcycles/Tidal/HACKING.md

 # A process for making a release

-Likewise, we'd like to describe how to..
+We haven't documented a clear process for this, but we'd like to describe how to..

 * Share with others for testing
-* Tagging release
+* Tag a release
-* Uploading to hackage
+* Distribute via to hackage / stackage